jomielenriquez/QuoteCalculator/README.md

 # Quote Calculator
->This project is dedicated for technical exam of Money Me.
-This is created by Jomiel Enriquez from October 31, 2022 to November 1, 2022.
-There are lots of things that needs to improve in this project but this version is already working.
-This projects is build in just 2 days using different kinds of technology.
-The page is currently deployed to [SOMEE](http://www.quotecalculator.somee.com/).
+>For the Money Me technical exam, this project was created.
+Between October 31 and November 1, 2022, Jomiel Enriquez is the creator of this.
+Even though this project still needs a lot of work, the current version is functional.
+By utilizing many forms of technology, this project was constructed in just two days.
+The application is currently deployed to [SOMEE](http://www.quotecalculator.somee.com/).

 ## :technologist: Technologies
 <p float="left">